WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_25.md

 But I have nothing definite to write to my lord about him.
 Therefore I have brought him before you all, and especially before you, King Agrippa, so that, after we have examined him, I may have something to write.

 ###### 27
-For it seems to me unreasonable, in sending a prisoner, not to indicate the charges against him." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For it seems to me unreasonable, in sending a prisoner, not to indicate the charges against him."

 ***